1ts-org/snipe/README.md

 would mostly characterize this as "demoable" but not yet "usable".
 As always, if it breaks you get to keep both pieces.

-(Currently, also, the debug log goes to /tmp/snipe.log, which is world-readable-by default, and is probably a terrible security leak)

 Keybindings
 -----------